artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![hakchi2 tools](http://clusterrr.com/dump/hakchi2_servers.png)

-But there are some extra tools recommended:
+Though, there are some extra tools recommended:
 * [clovershell client](https://github.com/ClusterM/clovershell-client/releases) -- my tool which allows to execute shell commands on NES Mini and push/pull files via USB.
 * Telnet client -- software to access NES Mini's command line: Windows-bundled "telnet.exe" is fine, but [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is recommended.
 * FTP client -- software to transfer files: the one which is bundled with Windows will work, but it's better to use something like [FileZilla Client](https://filezilla-project.org/) or [FAR](http://farmanager.com/index.php?l=en).
 FAR is my favorite one.